ibexa/documentation-user/docs/dam/ibexa_dam.md

 ### Keyword search

-The search option allows to find image assets using a word of phrase.
+The search option allows to find image assets using a word or phrase.
 To use it, in the upper part of the screen, click the **Search** field.
 Enter a search keyword.
 The platform searches assets for matches based on the keyword, including file title.